peterdobbs77/daily-coding/gis_reprojection/README.md

 *Apparently there are some liquor stores in Lake Michigan...*

 I didn't understand why the geolocations I was retrieving from Nominatim wouldn't overlay onto the shape file I got from the Milwaukee Open Data project.
 This frustrated me so I left it alone for a while.
-After a few weeks away from my frustration I stumbled upon [this link](https://www.earthdatascience.org/workshops/gis-open-source-python/reproject-vector-data-in-python/)!
+After a few weeks away from my frustration I stumbled upon [**this link**](https://www.earthdatascience.org/workshops/gis-open-source-python/reproject-vector-data-in-python/)!
 It turns out that there are different Coordinate Reference Systems (CRS) for organizing spatial data sets.

 So let's get this started.